Samanvith20/Clock-App/README.md

 # Real-Time Clock App

 A simple real-time clock app built with [HTML/CSS/JAVASCRIPT/REACT] that leverages component lifecycle methods to update the time in real-time.
+## Live Demo

+You can see a live demo of the Real-Time Clock App [here](https://sprightly-cuchufli-e7abfa.netlify.app/).

 ## Table of Contents